-We work with a) financially material climate issues and consider them as factors in the investment process along with financial
+We work with a] financially material climate issues and consider them as factors in the investment process along with financial factors and b] climate perspectives from an impact materiality perspective.

-We engage with selected companies - either directly or in collaboration with other investors and stakeholders - and seek to issues and reduce their contribution to climate change.
+We engage with selected companies - either directly or in collaboration with other investors and stakeholders - and seek to influence them to manage their climate issues and reduce their contribution to climate change.
 We voice our opinion at general meetings.